XiaoMi/mace/docs/getting_started/create_a_model_deployment.rst

     * - output_shapes
       - The shapes of the output tensors, in NHWC order
     * - runtime
-      - The running device, one of CPU, GPU or DSP
+      - The running device, one of [cpu, gpu, dsp, cpu_gpu]. cpu_gpu contains cpu and gpu model definition so you can run the model on both cpu and gpu.
+    * - data_type
+      - [optional] The data type used for specified runtime. [fp16_fp32, fp32_fp32] for gpu, default is fp16_fp32. [fp32] for cpu. [uint8] for dsp.
     * - limit_opencl_kernel_time
-      - Whether splitting the OpenCL kernel within 1 ms to keep UI responsiveness, default to 0
+      - [optional] Whether splitting the OpenCL kernel within 1 ms to keep UI responsiveness, default to 0
-    * - dsp_mode
+    * - nnlib_graph_mode
-      - Control the DSP precision and performance, default to 0 usually works for most cases
+      - [optional] Control the DSP precision and performance, default to 0 usually works for most cases
     * - obfuscate
-      - Whether to obfuscate the model operator name, default to 0
+      - [optional] Whether to obfuscate the model operator name, default to 0
-    * - fast_conv
+    * - winograd
-      - Whether to enable Winograd convolution, **will increase memory consumption**
+      - [optional] Whether to enable Winograd convolution, **will increase memory consumption**
     * - input_files
-      - Specify Numpy validation inputs.
+      - [optional] Specify Numpy validation inputs.
 When not provided, [-1, 1] random values will be used